MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
-  "error": "Authentication failed: Token not provided."
+    "message": "Authentication required."
 }
 ```

 Status Code: **403 Forbidden**

-Description: The request is understood by the server, but authorization is refused because the user lacks sufficient rights to access the resource.
+Description: Description: Only users with admin privileges are allowed to view or manage appointments that belong to other clients.
+Regular users are restricted to viewing and managing only their own appointments.

 ```
 {
-  "error": "You have permission to view only your own appointments."
+    "message": "You have permission to view only your own appointments."
 }
 ```